Artcoin-Network/artificial-algorand-contract/README.md

 - [x] remove sensitive data like test account mnemonics before making this repo public
 - [x] The purpose of the repo has changed to be only for smart contracts on Algorand blockchain.
 So should we refactor this repo.
+- [ ] Exporter should be a module like py-leet-runner.

 ### pip list